 SAS Tactical Survival Bow

-SAS Tactical Survival Bow is a modern longbow.
+SAS Tactical Survival Bow is one of the best modern longbows.
 It has a maximum draw length of 31 inches.
 Its strung bow weighs around 2.2 pounds (1 kg) and has a bow length of 60 inches (strung) and 21 inches (folded/ stored).
 It has an amazing arrow speed of up to 200 feet/second for a 50-pound version and up to 210 feet/second for a 55-pound version.

 Spectre II Compact Take-Down Survival Bow and Arrow

 This compact takedown bow is made in the USA and is classified as a string bow that works by bending limbs away from the riser.
-It is available in draw lengths of 25, 35, 45 and 55 inches to suit your style and comfort and also comes with 3-30 inch arrows.
+It is available in draw lengths of 24-27 inches (estimated) to suit your style and comfort and also comes with 3-30 inch arrows.
 You can order this online as well by USPS Priority Mail Delivery.
 It is priced very reasonably at $89.95.

 Tongtu Multicolor Recurve Bow and Straight Bow